 With unilateral complete dislocation, secondary problems can arise in the back such as a scoliosis, leg length problems with gait disturbances, due to the fixed adduction position of the involved hip and valgus deformity of the ipsilateral knee, followed by degenerative arthritis.

 Causes of Delopmental Dysplasia of Hip

-The cause of hip dysplasia is not clear and condition is considered to be multifactorial
+The cause of hip dysplasia is not clear and the condition is considered to be multifactorial

 - Genetic – Prevalence much higher in Native Americans and Laplanders and very low in Chinese and black populations.
 Moreover, hip dysplasia is 10 times higher in children whose parents had it.

 - Breech intrauterine positioning

 - Use of a cradle board which keeps the hip joint in an adducted position